A guide to managing and securing privileged users

 There are some accounts that users might need access to for a limited time.
 Provide a mechanism for them to request “on-demand” or “just in time” access to these accounts, then revoke access automatically after a specified time has elapsed.

-Actively monitor and routinely audit any privileged user accounts which have elevated permissions, to spot illicit activity, and to decredential or deprovision user accounts which no longer require elevated permissions.
+Actively monitor and routinely audit any privileged user accounts which have elevated permissions, to spot illicit activity, and to decredential or deprovision user accounts that no longer require elevated permissions.

 Evaluate your privileged user accounts to set appropriate expiration dates.
 This policy helps prevent what’s known as privileged access creep, where users accumulate privileges over time that may not still be required.
 Review and disable privileged accounts that aren’t appropriate for specific users—especially for accounts used by third-party contractors that are no longer needed.